 It’s no joke, however, when landlords end up with bad tenants who refuse to pay their rent, cause extensive damage to the property, and participate in illegal activities on the premises.
 Before renting to that promising looking applicant, it will pay you to find out if she will be a renter like Dorothy, or the Wicked Witch.

-The best way to gain a complete picture of the potential tenant is with a thorough background screening process.
+The best way to gain a complete picture of the potential tenant is with thorough tenant background checks.
 Let’s talk about a few ways to learn more about your potential renters.

 Will she let those flying monkeys damage your property?
 Renters who trash or have friends who trash your place can rack up thousands of dollars in damages that end up coming out of your pocket.
 Mitigate the chance of this happening by taking the time to do a landlord reference check.
 Hire a professional third party tenant screening company to obtain the important answers concerning how the tenant maintained their previous residence, and if the current landlord would feel comfortable renting to her again.
 A landlord reference check can also ask the question…..